trackmystories/LIGHT-JET-INC-REDUX-HOOKS/README.md

 4. **The app then loads the updated state back onto the view of the app.**

-5. **Once the count reaches 30 the count is disabled and no integer is shown indicating that new components must be ordered**
+5. **Once the count reaches 30 the count is disabled and no integer is shown.**